 Conclusion

 Even though it’s beyond impressive how your ball python can store energy, it’s also not something that should happen in captivity.
 Snakes should eat on a routine schedule, depending on their life stage.
-Sometimes, it’s okay to stretch a day or two if you forget, but you should never exceed one month in between feedings if you can help it.
+Sometimes, it’s okay to stretch a day or two if you forget, but you should never exceed 1 month in between feedings if you can help it.

 If your snake has lost its appetite and you can’t figure out why, don’t hesitate to get them to your vet.
 These issues can be very time-sensitive.